Kaze and the Wild Masks Accessibility Report

-We've documented 1 accessibility feature for Difficulty in Kaze and the Wild Masks which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in Kaze and the Wild Masks which deals with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.